johnbillion/wp_mail/readme.md

 ## Change of Admin Email

-### Change of site admin email address is attempted (Prior to WordPress 4.9, this was Multisite-only)
+### Change of site admin email address is attempted

+**Note:** Prior to WordPress 4.9, this was Multisite-only functionality.

     To:        Proposed new email address
     From:      WordPress <wordpress@host>
     Subject:   [%s] New Admin Email Address